Yoshiyuki-F/Reservoir_Computing/README.md

 # Reservoir Computing with JAX

 A JAX-based Reservoir Computing implementation designed for high-performance numerical computation and flexibility.
-This project supports various reservoir architectures, including classical Reservoirs and Quantum Reservoirs (Gate-based and Analog), and is capable of handling both Regression and Classification tasks.
+This project supports various reservoir architectures, including classical Reservoirs and Quantum Reservoirs (Gate-based), and is capable of handling both Regression and Classification tasks.

 ## Features